 No matter how old your dog is, when they have a seizure, it’s a terrifying experience.
 As your dog ages, health issues tend to crop up more frequently – and you spend more time worrying about them.
 Despite appearing to be life-threatening, most seizures do not affect dogs long-term.

 But it all depends on what is behind the seizure.
-Seizures in dogs happen for a variety of reasons, regardless of a dog’s age.
+Dog Seizures happen for a variety of reasons, regardless of a dog’s age.
 The age of your dog, though, can help you determine why he is having seizures.

 Common Types of Seizures in Dogs